Universal Relations with Dynamical Tides: Matching

+where $b_\mathbf{L}$ is a constant to be determined by matching.
 At the surface, there are two free constants, which means we need to decompose the solution into three components: two homogeneous solutions and one particular solution.
 The two homogeneous solutions must be linearly independent to form a complete solution.
 For this reason, we choose two sets of initial guesses for $(h^{(2)}_R,h^{(2)'}_R)$, such as $\{1,0\}$ and $\{0,1\}$.
 The full solution is then constructed as

 where $b_\mathbf{R}^{1,2}$ are constants to be determined by matching.
-Lastly, we have the exterior solution $\mathbf{Y^{(2)}}_\text{ext}$, which we write as Eq.~\eqref{eq:dynamicalHext}, along with its analytic derivative.
+Lastly, we have the exterior solution $\mathbf{Y^{(2)}}_\text{ext}$, which we write as the $\omega^2$ term in Eq.~\eqref{eq:exteriorHfull}, along with its analytic derivative.

 Next, we enforce continuity and differentiability both at the intermediate radius $r=r^*$ and at the surface $r=R$ by requiring that

 These four equations can then be used to eliminate the free constants and determine $k_{2}^{(2)}$, completing the solution.
 This process is repeated iteratively, like in the fluid integration, until the constants $b_\mathbf{L}$, $ b_\mathbf{R}^2$, and $ b_\mathbf{R}^2$ are sufficiently small and $k_{2}^{(2)}$ is determined.